eigenhombre/eigenhombre.github.com/_posts/2013-07-13-updating-the-genome-decoder-resulting-consequences.md

 post](http://clojurian.blogspot.com/2012/11/beware-of-mapcat.html).
 Using that post's fully lazy (if slightly slower) version of `mapcat` fixed my memory leak as well.
-Though lazy seqs are awesome in many ways, one does have to be careful with gotchas such as this one.
+Though lazy seqs are awesome in many ways, one does have to be careful of gotchas such as this one.

 So, in the process of handling this relatively large dataset, we have discovered two rough edges of Clojure, namely with `mapcat` and